irisarco/derpibooru-tagging-helper/README.md

 ## How to use?

-Simply open [link] in the browser and that's it.
+Simply open [https://derpibooru-tagging-helper.netlify.app/](https://derpibooru-tagging-helper.netlify.app/) in the browser and that's it.

 ## Running locally